Lane Dragons football

 Former Lane defensive tackle Ernest Bonwell was drafted in 1971 in the 11th round by the Dallas Cowboys.

 Former Lane defensive back/wide receiver Daryl Hart was drafted by the Buffalo Bills in the second round of the 1984 NFL Supplemental Draft.
-He became a two-year player in 1984-85 for the Oakland Invaders of the United States Football League (USFL).
+He became a two-year player in 1984–85 for the Oakland Invaders of the United States Football League (USFL).
 He also played Arena League professional football with the Chicago Bruisers and the Orlando Predators, culminating his career in 1991.
 For his Arena League career he caught 32 passes for 408 and 8 touchdowns on offense, and had 109 tackles and 7 interceptions on defense.

 Former Lane wide receiver/kick returner Jacoby Jones became the first NFL player in history to score a receiving touchdown and a return touchdown in a Super Bowl, as a member of the Baltimore Ravens.
-He played a total of 9 years in the NFL for the Houston Texans, Baltimore Ravens, San Diego Chargers and the Pittsburgh Steelers.
-Jones ended his NFL career with 203 receptions for 2733 yards and 14 touchdowns.
+He played a total of nine years in the NFL for the Houston Texans, Baltimore Ravens, San Diego Chargers and the Pittsburgh Steelers.
+Jones ended his NFL career with 203 receptions for 2,733 yards and 14 touchdowns.

 Former Lane running back Fred Lane played three years (1997–99) for the Carolina Panthers.
-He rushed for 2001 yards and 14 touchdowns for the Panthers.
+He rushed for 2,001 yards and 14 touchdowns for the Panthers.

 Former Lane running back Jason Brookins rushed for 551 yards and 5 touchdowns in 2001 for the Baltimore Ravens.

 Former Lane defensive tackle Ron Smith played one season in 2002 for the Cincinnati Bengals.

-Former Lane wide receiver Edward Williams played briefly with the Tennessee Titans, Baltimore Ravens and Cleveland Browns from 2008-09.
+Former Lane wide receiver Edward Williams played briefly with the Tennessee Titans, Baltimore Ravens and Cleveland Browns from 2008 to 2009.

 History

 Founded in 1882 by the Colored Methodist Episcopal (C.M.E.)
-Church in America as the “C.M.E.
-High School”, Lane College was named after Methodist Bishop Isaac Lane, a co-founder of the school.
+Church in America as the "C.M.E.
+High School", Lane College was named after Methodist Bishop Isaac Lane, a co-founder of the school.
 Lane College's primary purpose was to educate newly freed slaves.

 Lane's campus is about 25 acres, just northeast of downtown Jackson, Tennessee.
 Along with Lane, Jackson is also home to Union University and Lambuth University.

 Lane's football stadium is Rothrock Stadium, also referred to as "Lane Field."
 It was built in the 1930s and served as the home stadium of Union University until Union discontinued football in the 1950s.
-Rothrock/"Lane Field" seats 3,500 people, and the Jackson Sun newspaper has called for Lane College and the city of Jackson to step up and build a new stadium.
+Rothrock/"Lane Field" seats 3,500 people, and The Jackson Sun newspaper has called for Lane College and the city of Jackson to step up and build a new stadium.

 A United States warship, the SS Lane Victory, was named after Lane College.
 The ship is now a museum ship in San Pedro, California.